MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Scene-Preparation
 =================

-For you to follow the tutorial, I will be providing you some assets.
+For you to follow the tutorial, I will be providing you a few assets.
 Actually only a point-cloud, as to keep it simple, instances sources will be primitives.